 Download the AGL App or go to My Account to check on your account balance, or

-Call us directly on 131 245 to check whether we have been trying to contact you.
+Contact us to check whether we have been trying to reach you.

 If you’ve provided your details on a website, by email or over the phone, and you believe you may have been a victim of fraud, please contact your financial institution immediately.